biopragmatics/oquat/docs/invalids/prefix/eccode.md

 ## `cmpo`: Cellular Microscopy Phenotype Ontology

-Identifiers for this prefix are given incorrectly correctly in `cmpo`.
+Identifiers for this prefix are given incorrectly in `cmpo`.

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|